pablomatiasgomez/real-estate-listings/README.md

 # Real Estate Listings

-Real Estate Listings is a bot that will help you keep track of real estate listing changes, in particular in for Argentinian websites.
+Real Estate Listings is a script that helps you keep track of real estate listing changes.
+In particular, it currently supports mostly Argentinian websites, but it can easily be extended to support other websites as well.

-Currently, supports the following websites:
+When the script is run, it will iterate over all the provided urls, and notify you for any change that happened, compared to the previous exported version of that website.

+The currently supported websites are the following:

 | Real Estate Listing Site |  Single Listing | Listings Search |
 | :---: | :---: | :---: |